Whittaker's

 J.H.
-Whittaker & Sons, Ltd, trading as Whittaker's, is a New Zealand confectionery manufacturer specialising in palm oil-free chocolate, based in Porirua.
+Whittaker & Sons, Ltd, trading as Whittaker's, is a New Zealand confectionery manufacturer specialising in palm oil-free chocolate.
 Whittaker's is the largest chocolate brand in New Zealand.
 Approximately 30% of their production is now exported.
 The company controls its entire manufacturing process in its facility in Porirua, identifying itself as a "bean-to-bar" manufacturer.
-James Henry Whittaker (1868–1947) started the business in Christchurch in 1896 and it was later moved to Wellington.
+James Henry Whittaker (1868–1947) started the business in Christchurch in 1896; it was later moved to Wellington, and then to its current location in Porirua.